awestover/thoughts/content/current projects.md

 anyways ill store some ideas for working in these focus areas below

 ---
-# 1. AI Safety Research
+# AI Safety Research Plans

 - Read ARC's analytic VAE thing and stuff about claims modelling --> capture cats!
 - Keep writing about big picture strategies / edit existing doc about this + making qs!